avk/avk.github.io/about.md

   alt="Let's get the gears rolling" style="float: right; margin: 25px 0 25px 20px;" />

 Hi, I'm Arthur Klepchukov, a UX designer who loves words, trains, and the promise of an empty page.
 I'm a 3-time startup founder, <abbr title="University of California, Berkeley">UC Berkeley</abbr> graduate, and at the intersection of design, product, and engineering.
-I'm enjoy discovering the right things to create, not just building unvalidated visions.
+I enjoy discovering the right things to create, not just building unvalidated visions.
 I'm often the first to ask why, seek metrics, or start sketching flows.
 I crave understanding both users and how a product or service can fit into the broader world.

 ## Goal